emcleary/portfolio/game_boy_emulator/performance_and_audio/README.md

 I performed audio testing using a test rom built by [Blarg](https://github.com/retrio/gb-test-roms).
 While not perfect, the audio during gameplay sounds fine to me.
-Some other emulators to pass these tests perfectly (bingb, SameBoy), not all do.
+Some other emulators to pass these tests perfectly (bingb, SameBoy), but not all do.
 For example, MBGA fails test #10, while ZBoy fails tests #2, #3 and gets stuck on
 #4, and they both still produce great sounding audio!